-There are over 89,000 federal employees stationed overseas in over 140 countries.
-The Defense Department is the largest overseas employer with over 47,000 workers.
-The State Department is the second largest overseas employer with over 22,000 employees stationed abroad.
+There are thousands of federal employees stationed overseas in nearly 160 countries.
+The U.S. Department of the Army is the largest overseas employer with almost 9,000 employees.
+The U.S. Department of the Navy is the second largest overseas employer with over 3,000 employees stationed abroad.
 Like many domestic opportunities, overseas jobs are filled through the competitive civil service process.
 Students interested in overseas opportunities should visit USAjobs, agency websites, and the other suggested links on this webpage.

 Graduate and Professional Programs

 To practice law in the U.S., you must graduate from law school and pass the bar exam.
 Graduate education is also typically necessary for advancement within government and international relations.
 A professional master’s degree is the most common credential for advanced positions in government agencies.
 Many universities offer graduate degrees in public policy (M.P.P.) or public administration (M.P.A), or a master's level degree in government, political science, or international relations.
 Depending on the job role or function, other degrees might be required or preferred, including law, business, engineering, or a doctoral degree.